-With over 2 million active advertisers on Facebook, you’ve probably read dozens of stories by now of how people are running profitable Facebook Ads.
+With 1.59 billion daily active users on Facebook, you’ve probably read dozens of stories by now of how people are running profitable Facebook Ads.

 But, what if you’re not experiencing success when it comes to Facebook Ads?